Arkham Horror: The Card Game – A Guide for Beginners

 It is worth noting that some of these packs are printed in house by FFG and the cards will therefore look and feel different.
 This is nothing to worry about as for the most part the cards used are all scenario cards.
 If you do need to add an investigator card to your deck you will probably need to get some protective sleeves in order to make all your cards feel the same (I recommend Dragon Shield myself).

-Return to….: These are a relatively new line of products for the game, kicking off in 2018 with Return to the Night of the Zealot.
+Return to….: Kicking off in 2018 with Return to the Night of the Zealot, these sets revisit a particular campaign.
 In these sets you get upgraded versions of some of the investigator cards that were in the original big box i.e. Return to Night of the Zealot has an upgraded copy of Dynamite from the core.
 You also get a ‘retelling’ of all the scenarios in that particular cycle with new encounters, different locations and a general increase in difficulty.
-So far there are only three of these out, with more expected:
+So far there are five of these out:

 Return to the Night of the Zealot